We're transforming knowledge and creative expression through interdisciplinary research and research-creation.

 HUMA 889 Seminar in Interdisciplinary Studies II (3 credits)

-A required core seminar to be taken by all students in their first year in the program.
-Each year a different topic is selected with the aim of exploring how a theme of common interest (e.g., space/time, publics and counterpublics, performance) is pursued and challenged across disciplinary boundaries.
+A required core seminar to be taken by all students within their first year in the program.
+Each year a different topic or approach is selected with the aim of exploring how it is pursued and challenged across disciplinary boundaries.

 HUMA 887 Advanced Seminar in Special Topics in Interdisciplinary Studies (3 credits)

 This seminar examines in-depth special topics in interdisciplinary studies.
 Note: The content varies from term to term and from year to year.
 Students may reregister for this course, provided the course content has changed.
 Changes in content are indicated by the course topic following the HUMA 887 course title.

 Comprehensive Examinations and Thesis

 HUMA 891 Comprehensive Examination Major Field (3 credits) HUMA 892 Comprehensive Examination Minor Field I (3 credits) HUMA 893 Comprehensive Examination Minor Field II (3 credits) HUMA 894 Thesis Proposal with Defence (6 credits) HUMA 895 Thesis (57 credits)